kalbir/personal-awesome-list/README.md

 - [Regexr](https://regexr.com/) &mdash; I struggle a lot with Regex, this tool to try out regexs in the browser helps.

 - [Upcase](https://thoughtbot.com/upcase) &mdash; guides and lessons for intermediate level developers, mainly in ruby and rails but generic things too.

+- [Makefiles](https://matthias-endler.de/2017/makefiles/) &mdash; subtitled "Afraid of Makefiles?
+Don't be!".
+Covers the basics quickly and clearly.

+## Design

+- [Design Principles](https://principles.design/) &mdash; an open source collection of design principles and systems that various organisations have published.

 ## Elixir